Department of Social Work Education

 The student actively participates in identifying his/her learning needs and shaping the educational process.
 Together, the field supervisor or instructor, the faculty liaison, the faculty advisor, and the Field Coordinator, help the student make optimal use of the agency’s learning opportunities and integrate classroom knowledge with field practice.

 There are a number of important resources located on this website to support a successful field learning experience.
-Field instructors can find the field calendar, field manuals, concurrent assignments and information on field instructor training under the Field Instructor tab on the left.
-Students can also find information under the Field Students tab on the left.
-This information is organized around applying for field based on program level, as well as resources to support their learning while enrolled in field at the BA, MSW 1 and MSW 2 levels.
+Field instructors can find the field calendar, field manuals, concurrent assignments and information under the Field Instructors tab.
+Students can also find information under the BA.
+MSW 1, or MSW 2 tabs.
+This information is organized around applying for field based on program level.
+Additional resources to support their learning while enrolled in field at the BA, MSW 1 and MSW 2 levels can be found on Canvas under the BA, MSW 1 , or MSW 2 Field Organization.

 - Field Instructor IPT Manual (322KB)